 Middleton’s chief witch is a 120-year-old practitioner called Hecate.
 Her magic adheres to the Classical standard.

 Medea is known in most stories as an enchantress and is often depicted as being a priestess of the goddess Hecate or a witch.
 The myth of Jason and Medea is very old, originally written around the time Hesiod wrote the Theogony.
 It was discussed briefly in the work Little Illiad from the 6th century B.C. and figures in the Argonautica.

 Morgan Le Fay

-In some accounts, Morgan has a bad reputation; she is evil, sexual, a temptress.
+In the link above, Morgan has a bad reputation; she is evil, promiscuous, a temptress.
 Elsewhere, Morgan is a heroine.
+It’s been suggested she manipulated Merlin and was also known as the Lady of the Lake.
 The inconsistency of the research material available makes it difficult to pinpoint who Morgan Le Fay actually was.
-But one thing is for certain: Morgan is a woman of mystery.
-The following is an academic research project.

 Hecate, the witch